Skip to Main Content

 Legal aspects

 The European General Data Protection Regulation (GDPR) protects personal data by defining which aspects are especially sensitive and how researchers and other people can collect or manage such data.
 While it is European in nature, it applies for foreign researchers working with European data.
 The Swiss Federal Act on Data Protection (FADP) also applies to researchers based in Switzerland and Swiss subjects abroad.
+Many more countries have data and privacy legislation, and whenever working in multiple countries, the strongest protection applies.

 Contractual aspects